Glacier-Programs/GUIPackage/README.md

 # GUIPackage
-A graphical user interface package for python using pygame
+A graphical user interface package for python using pygame.
+It will be similiar to modules like TKinter, but game options will be added

 WIP:
 - Text